FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 : If the Group has a MI profile, improve the to-hit value by 1.

 Apprentice (2)
-: Before the skirmish, choose three spells (ppxx).
+: Before the skirmish, choose three spells.
 This Group can be given a Casting order, to attempt to Cast one of those three spells.

 Caster (4)
-: This Group can be given a Casting order, to attempt to Cast any spell (ppxx).
+: This Group can be given a Casting order, to attempt to Cast any spell.

 Chariot (2)
 : Cavalry only. +1 T,but treats difficult terrain as impassable terrain.

 Composed (2)
 : Groups with the Reckless trait only.
 Remove Reckless, improve MO activation by one.

 Cowardly (-2)
 : When making a Resilience test, this Group must always reroll the highest die.

 \[Kind\]-Foe (1)
 : Choose an enemy type.
 This Group gains the Reckless trait against those enemies.
 If this Group is already Reckless, they automatically pass their activation to Attack those enemies instead.
-If the chosen enemy type is not in any opposing army, reduce the point cost to 0.
+If the chosen enemy type is not in any opposing army, ignore the point cost of this trait.

 \[Kind\]bane (4)
 : Choose an enemy type.
 The Group ignores the Terrifying trait for those enemies, and may reroll each to-hit die once each phase when fighting them.
-If the chosen enemy type is not in any opposing army, reduce the point cost to 0.
+If the chosen enemy type is not in any opposing army, ignore the point cost of this trait.

 Move Freely (2)
 : The Group ignores all friends, enemies, and terrain while moving.

 Offensive (2)
 : Groups with the Defensive trait only.
 Remove Defensive, improve ME to-hit by 1 when Attacking.

 Self-Destruct (2)
 : The group may test at 5+ to activate and self-destruct as if Shooting everything within 6”, hitting on a 3+.
 The group is destroyed at the end of their activation.

 Shooters (2)
 : If the Group does not already have a MI profile, add one at 6+ / 5+ / 18”.